-I send out a seasonal newsletter to subscribers but I wanted to share with with my blog readers too so here’s the It’s Your London Newsletter for Spring 2016.
-It’s full of great listings for April, May and June so I hope you’ll find some stuff you will enjoy:
+I send out a seasonal newsletter to subscribers but I wanted to share with my blog readers too so here’s the It’s Your London Newsletter for Spring 2016.
+It’s full of great listings for April, May and June so I hope you’ll find some stuff you will enjoy.

 April Over 35,000 runners in the London Marathon take over the streets and the nation’s hearts as they struggle past the sights of London to raise incredible amounts for charity, keeping going long after the elite runners have reached the end on the Mall.
 The crowds are huge and it’s great fun to join in to cheer them on to the finish.